LIFE STORY

 If Francis Xavier had the same problems, he was not exaggerating.

-Even today, feed those romanisations into a computer dictionary and the chance you will get a correct translation is dubious.
+Even today, feed those romanisations into a computer dictionary and the chance you will get a correct translation is doubtful.

 5.Bad Romanisations